modin-project/modin/docs/flow/modin/experimental/xgboost.rst

    * int - `num_actors` won't be changed.
 This value will be used.
    * "default_train" - `num_actors` will be computed using condition that 1 actor should use maximum 2 CPUs.
-     This condition was chosen for using maximum parallel workers with multithreaded xgboost training (2 threads per worker will be used in this case).
+     This condition was chosen for using maximum parallel workers with multithreaded XGBoost training (2 threads per worker will be used in this case).
    * "default_predict" - `num_actors` will be computed using condition that 1 actor should use maximum 8 CPUs.
      This condition was chosen to combine parallelization techniques: parallel actors and parallel threads.